libigl/libigl/tutorial/tutorial.md

   cmake ../
   make
 ```

+or you can use the CMakeLists.txt inside each example folder to build the examples independently.

 For a few examples in Chapter 5, the [CoMiSo solver](http://www.graphics.rwth-aachen.de/software/comiso) has to be downloaded and compiled separately.